 Learn about Get Out Get Active

-Get Out Get Active (GOGA) is an exciting new programme that supports disabled and non-disabled people to enjoy being active together.
+Get Out Get Active (GOGA) is an exciting programme that supports disabled and non-disabled people to enjoy being active together.
 Funded by Spirit of 2012, all partners are focused on getting some of the UK's least active people moving more through fun and inclusive activities.

 The programme runs for over three years (2016-2019) and within 18 localities across the UK.
 We have teamed up with an extensive range of partners to help us reach more people, who have the greatest need to get out and get active.
 These partners offer in-depth local knowledge and national expertise.